suvidha-hub/random-jokes/readme.md

-# It generates random jokes
+# It generates random jokes.